bbauska/W3Cx-3of5/README.md

 **However, the validation API gives enough power to make your own validation behavior, overriding the default when necessary.**

-Here is [an adaptation of work presented at the developer.telerik.com Web site](https://www.telerik.com/blogs/building-html5-form-validation-bubble-replacements).
+Here is <a href="https://jsbin.com/povekur/1/edit?html,output">an adaptation of work presented at the developer.telerik.com Web site</a>.
 This link is really worth reading, as it presents different approaches and gives external references for those who would like to go further.

-### Example that shows aggregation of error messages + overriding default behavior
+<h4>Example that shows aggregation of error messages + overriding default behavior</h4>

-Try the [online example at JSBin,](https://jsbin.com/povekur/1/edit?html,output) or try it here in your browser: enter invalid values and submit with one or two invalid fields.
+Try the <a href="https://jsbin.com/povekur/1/edit?html,output">online example at JSBin,</a> or try it here in your browser: enter invalid values and submit with one or two invalid fields.

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 294.  (xx) ------------------------------->